 Your agreement should also identify how it will continue to support you as your needs change, known as 'ageing in place'.

-If the service provider has asked you to pay some or all of the cost of your accommodation, you’ll need to make an Accommodation Agreement with the home.
-The aged care home will need to offer you this agreement before you enter care.
-This agreement can be included as part of your Resident Agreement or it may be a separate agreement.
+The aged care home will need to offer you an accommodation agreement before you enter care.
+This agreement can be included as part of your resident agreement or it may be a separate agreement.
+It may also include any additional service fees for other care or services you have agreed to.

 - the accommodation price that you have agreed to pay the home